 Remember that a big part of this trip was to let the kids see some very different aspects of the USA, and by starting in Las Vegas, we certainly were going to do that!

 - Fly to Las Vegas.
 Spend a few days there to recover from jet lag and take in the sights.

-- Drive out through the dessert and visit Death Valley, then carry on up into the Sierra Mountains.
+- Drive out through the desert and visit Death Valley, then carry on up into the Sierra Mountains.

 - Drive over the top of the Sierra Mountains in Yosemite National Park.

 - Stay for a few days in Yosemite.

 - Stay in San Francisco for a few days to see the sights.

 - Drive down the Pacific Coast Highway.